angrybacon/doomsday-wiki/markdown/articles/2018/02/03/doomsday-by-numbers.md

 actually cared about in terms of interaction.
 We decided to use the following catergories to list archetypes by:

-- Chalice - Decks that utitlise permanent, usually artifact based hate such as Chalice of the Void or Thorn of Amethyst
+- Chalice - Decks that utitlize permanent, usually artifact based hate such as Chalice of the Void or Thorn of Amethyst
 - Counterspells - Decks that utilise reactive countermagic such as Force of Will or Daze